 Each spring has its own unique composition, offering different health benefits.
 The water, for example, is very good for the skin and reduces skin problems.

-The warm water is excellent for bathing in one of the many spa hotels or one of the bath houses, even in winter.
+The warm water is excellent for bathing in one of the many spa hotels or one of the bath houses, even in winter after skiing.

-Well-known spa hotels in the region that have natural thermal baths at their disposal include Hot Springs Medical & Spa Hotel, Villa Victoria and Grand Hotel Banya.
+Well-known spa hotels and thermal baths in Banya include Hot Springs Medical & Spa Hotel, Villa Victoria and Grand Hotel Therme.
+The public bath Izgreva is also a well-known thermal bath.

 2. Skiing and snowboarding in the largest ski resort in south-eastern Europe

-Located just five kilometres from Banya, Bansko is known as the largest ski resort in Bulgaria and the second largest in Eastern Europe after Rosa Khutor in Russia.
+Bansko is located just five kilometres from Banya and is known as Bulgaria's largest ski resort and the largest in Eastern Europe after Rosa Khutor in Russia.

 3. Adventure in nature